hasherwi/archived-aws-demos/README.md

     Add more advanced ALB rules.
     Add SNS demos.
     Add Auto Scaling Group Policies.
-    Add LB functionality when using only one AZ.
+    Add LB functionality when using only one AZ, if possible.
     Add VPC Flow Logs.
     Add other CloudWatch Resources.
-    Add ElasiCache Resources.
     Automatically personalize the index.html page using AWS Lambda.

   - More Validation:
     Add an AllowedPattern for OwnedDomainName.
     Add an AllowedPattern for OwnedHostedZoneId.
-    Add an AllowedPattern for SNSemail.
     Check if the requested AZ count exceeds the region AZ count.

   - Transition from Deprecated Functionality:
     Remove ForwardedValues from CloudFront resources for CachePolicyId.

   - Security Improvements:
-    Tighten the S3 and DynamoDB Endpoint Policies.
     Tighten the S3 Cleaner Lambda Policies.
     Tighten the S3 bucket policies to only allow CloudFront to get certain extensions.
     Add WAF.
+    Tighten the wildcard certificates to specific subdomain certificates.

   - Efficient Resource Usage:
     Optimize CIDR block usage.